wp-plugins/floating-social-media-icon/readme.txt

 == Upgrade Notice ==

+= 2.2 =
+* Aug 19, 2015 | NOTE: Updating Plugin Will Not Change Your Settings/Configuration..
+Update With Confidence :)
+* Security Fix
+* Stable Release

 = 2.1 =
 * May 30, 2015 | NOTE: Updating Plugin Will Not Change Your Settings/Configuration..
 Update With Confidence :)
 * Optimized Codes